 Note, however, that this integration will not be native within Facebook.
 You’ll need to work with one of Facebook’s marketing partners (currently this includes Eloqua, Driftrock, Marketo, Maropost, Sailthru and Salesforce).
 I’m personally using DriftRock Lead Response (affiliate link).
-I use DriftRock for both lead ad CRM integration (with Lead Response) but also for email Custom Audience integration and syncing (with DriftRock Flow).
+I use DriftRock for both lead ad CRM integration (with Lead Response) but also for A customer list custom audience is created by uploading a customer list that Facebook matches with users so you can target them with ads. integration and syncing (with DriftRock Flow).

 While lead ads are important for performance of mobile lead collection, I was disappointed that these were initially tested only on mobile.
 However, that’s going to change as Facebook will be bringing lead ads to desktop as well!

 Want to collect a lead from a video ad?
 That will be possible soon!